mgnatiuk/altium-large-file-sorting/README.md

     - `outputFilePath`: The path where the merged output file will be saved.
   - **Exceptions**: Catches exceptions related to file handling and displays error messages.

-### Additional Classes
+### 5. Extractor

-- **Extractor**: This class (not defined in the provided code) is expected to contain the logic for extracting specific parts from each line of the input file, which is utilized by the `FileSorter` class.
+The `Extractor` class contains the logic for extracting specific parts from each line of the input file, which is utilized by the `FileSorter` class.
 Ensure that this class is implemented correctly to support the sorting and merging processes.

 ## Projects

-1. **Altium.Generator**
+### 1. Altium.Generator

 This project generates large text files for testing purposes.
 Each line of the file follows the format: *Number.
 String*.

-   **Example:**
+#### Example Input:

    ```txt
    415. Apple
    30432.
 Something something something